-“The single most common point of concern for floating offshore platforms is mooring lines.
-A lot of our customers structures are going into ultra-deep water.
-They are using advanced mooring systems and they want to have the assurance that the mooring system is performing the way they expect it to.
-If you can tap into measurements of the mooring lines to detect breakage or tension levels, this can provide a level of assurance.
-The integrity of the mooring system is critical to keeping the platform in its location, and contributing to the stability of the asset, so they are important to monitor.
-After that, there is always having the position of the platform as it can tell you quite a lot.
-It's not a direct measurement of what's happening with the platform, but if it's on location and upright, you can get that single measurement that tells you it's OK.”
+The most common concern for floating offshore platforms is mooring lines.
+A lot of our customers' structures are going into ultra-deep water.
+They are using advanced mooring systems, and they want to have the assurance that the mooring system is performing the way they expect.
+If you can tap into measurements of the mooring lines to detect breakage or tension levels, this can provide assurance.
+The integrity of the mooring system is critical to keeping the platform in its location and contributing to the stability of the asset, so they are essential to monitoring.
+After that, there is always the platform's position, as it can tell you quite a lot.
+It's not a direct measurement of what's happening with the platform, but if it's on location and upright, you can get that single measurement that tells you it's OK.

-“If there is something that changes, you may need to have additional instrumentation to identify what the source of the of the issue.
-So, again, at a high level, just measuring the position and the motions gives you that one stop shop of is the integrity of the platform”.
+If something changes, you may need additional instrumentation to identify the source of the issue.
+So, at a high level, just measuring the position and the motions gives you that one-stop-shop of the platform's integrity.